GaseousIce/a1111-styles.csv/README.md

 # Styles.csv for `AUTOMATIC1111/stable-diffusion-webui`
 Welcome to my `styles.csv` project for Stable Diffusion!
 This is a personal initiative where I curate and maintain a comprehensive list of styles to enhance your creative workflows.
-The file is a work in progress, and I am continuously updating it to ensure it remains relevant and useful.
+The file is currently in work in progress, and I am continuously updating it to ensure it remains relevant and useful.
 Stay tuned for future improvements and additions as I refine this resource over time.

 ## ⚠️ Warning!
 This file is specifically designed for Stable Diffusion 1.5 (SD1.5).
 I am not responsible for any issues or incompatibilities that may arise when using it with other Stable Diffusion models.